jaredpdesigns/jaredpendergraft.com/src/_snippets/color-palettes.md

 $color-luma-ghost-o: rgba($color-luma,0.10);
 ```

-I also like to throw an opacity scale for white values since that’s the best way to actually vary the tone of white — especially on dark backgrounds.
+I also like to throw an opacity scale for white values since that’s the best way to actually vary the tone of white—especially on dark backgrounds.

 #### In Use